Texas Instruments TMS1000: Description

 Some models had as few as 4 I/O lines because they had no on-chip ROM and the limited number of package pins were needed to access off-chip program memory.
 One version had special outputs for driving a vacuum fluorescent display, and a programmable logic array useful for driving seven segment displays.
-Four input lines were provided for purposes such as sensing keyboard inputs, and a varying number of output lines were provided to control external devices, or to scan the rows of a keyboard.
+Four input lines were provided for purposes such as sensing keyboard inputs, and a varying number of output lines were provided to control external devices, or to scan the rows of a keyboard matrix circuit.

 PMOS versions ran on -9 or -15 volts and consumed around 6 mA, Output logic levels were therefore not compatible with TTL logic.
 The NMOS and CMOS parts ran on a TTL-style +5 volts and could interoperate with 5 volt logic.

 Instruction sets varied slightly by model, with 43 instructions in the basic set and 54 available in some family members; instructions were 8 bits long.
 BCD arithmetic instructions were provided, but no instructions were available for logical AND or OR of registers.
-Subroutines were limited to 1 level in some parts (a subroutine could not call another subroutine), with 2 or 3 levels available on others.

 Each instruction took between 10 and 15 microseconds to execute on the NMOS and PMOS parts, but some CMOS parts could be run as fast as 6 microseconds.
 The internal oscillator gave an effective clock speed of around 0.3 megahertz.

 The TMS1000 parts were packaged in through-hole dual in-line packages with 28 or 40 pins, but some models for prototyping were in 64-pin packages.
 All versions had a temperature range of 0 to 70 degrees C.

-Since these were intended as single-chip embedded systems, no special support chips UARTs, etc. were specifically made in the TMS 1000 family.
+Since these were intended as single-chip embedded systems, no special support chips (such as UARTs) were specifically made in the TMS 1000 family.